Towards Fine-Grained and Multi-Granular Contrastive Language-Speech Pre-training: Experiments

 \paragraph{Evaluation Setup} We evaluate the annotation quality of \ourdataset{} by comparing captions generated by our end-to-end annotation pipeline with those produced by a representative cascaded annotation pipeline.
 Specifically, we randomly sample 1,000 audio clips from \ourdataset-Emilia along with one caption per audio generated by our end-to-end pipeline.
 For the same set of audio clips, we obtain the corresponding captions from PSC-Scaled~\cite{paraspeechcaps} as the cascaded baseline, which consists of automatically predicted discrete style labels, filtered by Gemini~1.5 Flash~\cite{Gemini15}, and rewritten into natural-language style captions by Mistral-7B-Instruct-v0.2~\cite{mistral7b}.

-\paragraph{LLM-as-Judges} We employ Gemini~3~Pro (gemini-3-pro-preview, November~2025) as a multimodal judge to evaluate caption quality.
+\paragraph{LLM-as-Judges} We use gemini-3-pro-preview, a natively multimodal LLM~\cite{gemini}, as a judge to evaluate caption quality.
 Each evaluation query consists of an audio clip and its two corresponding captions (cascaded \textit{vs.} end-to-end), and assigns absolute scores to each caption along three dimensions: (1) audio-grounded \emph{correctness}, measuring factual consistency with the audible content; (2) \emph{coverage}, assessing whether speaking-style attributes are adequately captured; and (3) \emph{naturalness}, evaluating fluency, grammaticality, and human-likeness.
 All evaluations follow an identical prompt and scoring rubric, detailed in Appendix~\ref{sec:llm_protocol}.
-Scores are averaged over 5 runs with randomized order to reduce variance.
+Scores are averaged over five runs with randomized ordering to reduce variance.

 \paragraph{Results} Table~\ref{tab:gemini_score} reports Gemini~3~Pro scores for cascaded and end-to-end caption annotations.
 Our end-to-end annotations consistently outperform cascaded annotations across all three dimensions by a large margin.
 Figure~\ref{fig:pairwise_analysis} further shows that end-to-end captions outperform cascaded captions in the majority of cases across all evaluation dimensions, with especially large gains in coverage and correctness.
 These gaps highlight the information bottleneck introduced by intermediate discrete attributes in cascaded pipelines, which irreversibly compress rich paralinguistic information.
 By contrast, our end-to-end pipeline yields better alignment with the audible content, more comprehensive coverage of speaking-style attributes, and more fluent, human-like descriptions.